-Fix PROCESS_HAS_LOCKED_PAGES BSoD error
+Fix PROCESS HAS LOCKED PAGES BSoD error

 Solution 1 – Make sure that Windows 10 and your drivers are up to date

-These updates bring improved security as well as new features, but most importantly, these updates fix many hardware and software issues that can cause BSoD errors such as PROCESS_HAS_LOCKED_PAGES.
+These updates bring improved security as well as new features, but most importantly, these updates fix many hardware and software issues that can cause BSoD errors such as PROCESS HAS LOCKED PAGES.
 If you wish your computer to be error-free and stable, be sure to update Windows 10 frequently.